mojoD/hack-spi/README.md

 # SpiViz - Music Visuzlizer
 ## Sub-Project Goal
 + Create a Ruby based language with openGL bindings.
-+ Create a Ruby Server with GL commands that can be called from Sonic Pi.
++ Create a Ruby Server with Graphics Language (gl) commands that can be called from Sonic Pi.
-+ Create a Ruby Client that runs in Sonic Pi to send commands to GL Server via UDP.
++ Create a Ruby Client that runs in Sonic Pi to send commands to Ruby openGL Server via UDP.
-+ Create a library of GL Primitive Shapes whose appearance can be controlled from Sonic Pi.
++ Create a library of Graphic Primitive Shapes whose appearance can be controlled from Sonic Pi.
 + Create ability to move, rotate and scale shapes dynamically from Sonic Pi.
 + Create GLSL Shader bindings for advanced music visualizations.